GrantBirki/pihole/README.md

 1. Check to ensure all dependencies are installed
 2. Generate a random password for the pihole admin panel and store it in the `WEBPASSWORD_FILE.txt` file in the root of this repo
-3. Setup a cronjob that will automatically look for new release tags from the source repo and update the stack if a new release is found
+3. Setup a cronjob that will automatically pull changes from GitHub and restart the container when a new change is detected

 ## Release 🏷️